-'Australia must learn from cultures with a positive attitude to children and young people (and) from public policies that achieve high levels of child wellbeing.'56 a strong culture if valuing and In countries such as Sweden, a strong culture of valuing and respecting 57 children has been identified as an important factor contributing to the wellbeing of children.
-58 respecting children has been identified as an important factor In New Zealand, Every Child Counts launched a '1000 days to get it right for every child' campaign in 2011(the campaign) focused on the first three years of a child's life, with the aim of encouraging political parties and members of parliament to put children at the centre of their policies.
-59 Marking 500 days from the launch of the campaign in May 2013, progress was described as follows: contributing to the wellbeing 'While it is clear that this parliament has focused on children more than previous parliaments have done, there remain significant challenges for parliamentarians in all parties to ensure that New Zealand has the policies and practices and attitudes needed to ensure that every child thrives.60
+In countries such as Sweden, a strong culture of valuing and respecting55 children has been identified as an important factor contributing to the wellbeing of children.56 policies and practices and attitudes needed to ensure that every child thrives.
+'58

+In New Zealand, Every Child Counts launched a '1000 days to get it right for every child' campaign in 2011(the campaign) focused on the first three years of a child's life, with the aim of encouraging political parties and members of parliament to put children at the centre of their policies.57 Marking 500 days from the launch of the campaign in May 2013, progress was described as follows:

+'While it is clear that this parliament has focused on children more than previous parliaments have done, there remain significant challenges for parliamentarians in all parties to ensure that New Zealand has the

 Part of the campaign was the commissioning of a study of the Netherlands to assess the effectiveness of public investment in children in New Zealand and to identify whether there are specific policies contributing to the Netherlands high child wellbeing outcomes that may inform New Zealand's efforts to improve the wellbeing and status of children.
-It highlighted that an inherent culture of valuing and respecting children played a central role in contributing to their wellbeing.61 It is notable that Nordic countries were amongst the first to outlaw corporal punishment of children.62
+It highlighted that an inherent culture of valuing and respecting children played a central role in contributing to their wellbeing.59 It is notable that Nordic countries were amongst the first to outlaw corporal punishment of children.60

 The 'Australian Attitudes to Young People Survey', (the survey) undertaken by ARACY in 2012 asked participants to rank in order of importance, seven pre-defined aspects of wellbeing.

-'Being loved and valued' was considered the most important aspect for wellbeing by both child and adult participants.
-Children in Australia want to be valued and respected,63 but do we know if they are as highly valued and respected as children are in a country such as Sweden?64 Have we as a society considered what valuing children means, and does it extend further than just our own children and those children that we have immediate contact with?
+'Being loved and valued' was considered the most important aspect for wellbeing by both child and adult participants61.
+Children in Australia want to be valued and respected,62 but do we know if they are as highly valued and respected as children are in a country such as Sweden?63 Have we as a society considered what valuing children means, and does it extend further than just our own children and those children that we have immediate contact with?

-What proportion of the society would agree that children and young people, (who make up almost one quarter of the population), should be at the forefront of our considerations?65 The Survey undertaken by ARACY in 2012, found nearly three quarters of respondents, believed society shares the responsibility for improving the health and wellbeing of children, but only 39% of adult respondents typically considered the wellbeing of children and young people when making decisions.66 Is it assumed then that the views and interests for example of the business sector, or other groups within society such as the aged, should have greater influence than those of children and young people?
-67 Are our attitudes to children influenced by proximity, or clouded by how we perceive other features of their lives and circumstances?68 Do we feel more empathy for some children than others?
-69 How connected are we, as a society and as individuals, to the plight of children who suffer from poverty, from domestic violence, from abuse?
-Do children's rights, needs and wishes still hold less weight today, than those of adults and institutions, 70 as in the past?
+What proportion of the society would agree that children and young people, (who make up almost one quarter of the population), should be at the forefront of our considerations?64 The Survey undertaken by ARACY in 2012, found nearly three quarters of respondents, believed society shares the responsibility for improving the health and wellbeing of children, but only 39% of adult respondents typically considered the wellbeing of children and young people when making decisions.65 Is it assumed then that the views and interests for example of the business sector, or other groups within society such as the aged, should have greater influence, and be given greater priority than those of children and young people?
+66 Are our attitudes to children influenced by proximity, or clouded by how we perceive other features of their lives and circumstances?67 Do we feel more empathy for some children than others?
+68 How connected are we, as a society and as individuals, to the plight of children who suffer from poverty, from domestic violence, from abuse?
+Do children's rights, needs and wishes still hold less weight today, than those of adults and institutions, 69 as in the past?
 Even today, is a child's word less likely to believed than that of an adult?
-71
+70